Anon-Planet/thgtoa/guide.md

 To mitigate this, you should never trust such devices and plug them into sensitive equipment.
 If you use a charging device, you should consider the use of a USB data blocking device that will only allow charging but not any data transfer.
 Such data blocking devices are now readily available in many online shops.
 You should also consider disabling USB ports completely within the BIOS of your computer unless you need them (if you can).

-### Malware and backdoors in your Hardware Firmware and Operating System:
+### Malware and backdoors

-This might sound a bit familiar as this was already partially covered previously in the [Your CPU][Your CPU:] section.
+This might sound a bit familiar as this was already partially covered previously in section 3.3.

 Malware and backdoors can be embedded directly into your hardware components.
 Sometimes those backdoors are implemented by the manufacturer itself such as the IME in the case of Intel CPUs.
 And in other cases, such backdoors can be implemented by a third party that places itself between orders of new hardware and customer delivery[^216].